maxzheng/great-life-guide/double.md

    When people know that you don't care, they won't care either and will only do the minimal or nothing for you.
 Without caring, motivation wanes and the relationship won't last.

 Therefore, to bring out the best of people, you must manage compassionately.
+The greater the number of people that you extend your compassion to, the greater your leadership.
+The greatest leadership extends compassion to everyone. :heart:

 Empowerments
 ------------